-Ratings assigned on Moody's global long-term and short-term rating scales are forward-looking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles and public sector entities.
+Ratings assigned on Moody's global long-term and short-term rating scales are forward-looking opinions of the relative credit risks of financial obligations issued by non-financial corporates, financial institutions, structured finance vehicles, project finance vehicles, and public sector entities.
+The following is a ranking (from highest to lowest) of Moody's long-term and short-term categories.

 Long-Term Obligation Ratings and Definitions.
-Long-term ratings are assigned to issuers or obligations with an original maturity of one year or more and reflect both on the likelihood of a default or impairment on contractual financial obligations and the expected financial loss suffered in the event of default or impairment.
+Moody's long-term ratings are opinions of the relative credit risk of financial obligations with an original maturity of one year or more.
+They address the possibility that a financial obligation will not be honored as promised.
+Such ratings use Moody's Global Scale and reflect both the likelihood of default and any financial loss suffered in the event of default.

-Obligations rated "Aaa" are judged to be of the highest quality, subject to the lowest level of credit risk.
+Obligations rated "Aaa" are judged to be of the highest quality, with minimal risk.